Scorpaenidae: Distribution and habitat

 Scorpaenidae species are mainly found in the Pacific and Indian Oceans, but some species are also found in the Atlantic Ocean.
-Some species such as the lionfishes in the genus Pterois are invasive non natives species in areas such as the Caribbean and the eastern Mediterranean Sea.
-They are found in marine and brackish habitats.
+Some species, such as the lionfishes in the genus Pterois, are invasive non-native species in areas such as the Caribbean and the eastern Mediterranean Sea.
+They are found in marine and brackish-water habitats.
 They typically inhabit reefs, but can also be found in estuaries, bays, and lagoons.